 NOTE: I’m using lean ground beef so I didn’t have to drain mine before adding the tomatoes.
 If you aren’t using lean beef and have grease in your skillet at this step, drain the beef before adding tomatoes.

 Chop them up with your thingiemawhosit or a wooden spoon or whatever you grab first from the drawer and continue cooking over medium heat.

 Keep in mind these tomatoes are hot and have juice so there may be hot juice involved.

-Add your parsley, salt, and pepper (and just a teaspoon of sugar if you really wanna bring out the sweetness of these tomatoes!)
+Add your parsley, salt, and pepper (just add a teaspoon of sugar if you really wanna bring out the sweetness of these tomatoes).

-Continue cooking and dicing up the tomatoes for about five minutes, until they are good and juicy and make a sauce of sorts.
+Continue cooking and dicing up the tomatoes for about 5 minutes, until they are good and juicy and make a sauce of sorts.

-While you’re doing this, chop up all of your bell peppers (throwing away the seeds) and squash.
+While you’re doing this, chop up your bell pepper (throwing away the seeds) and squash.